Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

 In this section, $T$ satisfies the assumption of \autoref{notation-excellent} and we suppose that the structure morphism $X \to T$ is a projective contraction.
-The aim of this section is to prove several structure results on del Pezzo surfaces and surface conic bundles over arbitrary fields (resp. \autoref{ss-delPezzo} and \autoref{ss-conic}), which will later be useful to classify Sarkisov links.
+The aim of this section is to prove several structure results on del Pezzo surfaces and surface conic bundles (resp. \autoref{ss-delPezzo} and \autoref{ss-conic}), which will be useful to classify Sarkisov links in the next section.

 We now collect some results on rank $r$ fibrations depending on $\dim(B)$.